Has your sex drive done a disappearing act?

 Our stress glands, also called our adrenal glands, secrete various hormones, one of which is called DHEA.

-From the above it’s clear that diet and nutrition play a huge role in maintaining libido, as they not only provide the building locks for manufacturing hormones in the first place, but nutrients also support the thyroid and adrenal glands.
+From the above it’s clear that nutrition can play a huge role in maintaining libido, not only through providing the building locks for manufacturing hormones in the first place, but because nutrients also support the thyroid and adrenal glands.

-Let’s look now at 12 natural remedies to ramp up your sex drive.
+Let’s look now at 12 natural remedies to boost libido.